named-data/mini-ndn/INSTALL.md

 else if you don't have the dependencies, the following command will install them along with Mini-NDN:

     sudo ./install.sh -mrfti

+else if you want to install the dependencies manually, follow the instructions below:

 ### Installing NDN